 1. Engage with your social media audience

-According to an Edelman report, more than 40 percent of people say that what a brand says in its online conversations is more important than the copy that it publishes as part of its advertising efforts.
-This means that the authentic nature of your brand will be judged by the comments you leave for responders and others who are seeking to know more about your company or its products on social media.
+The authentic nature of your brand will be judged by the comments you leave for responders and others seeking to know more about your company or its products on social media.

 Although responding to user comments in any form is a positive step for improving content distribution, responding quickly is an even better step toward building relationships and informing social media algorithms that users want to engage with you on social media.